 “This new VA policy is a welcome breath of fresh air,” Berry said.

-In the meantime, First Liberty is intervening in the case to defend the display of Herk’s Bible against MRFF’s attack.
+In the meantime, a federal judge in New Hampshire allowed First Liberty to intervene in the case on behalf of the Northeast POW/MIA Network to defend the display of Herk’s Bible against MRFF’s attack.

 Contact: Lacey McNiel, firstname.lastname@example.org

-First Liberty Institute Comes to Defense of POW/MIA Remembrance Table at New Hampshire VA Hospital
+Judge Allows Religious Liberty Firm to Join in Defense of Bible on POW/MIA Remembrance Table at New Hampshire VA Hospital

 In July, the U.S. Department of Veterans Affairs announced that it updated and clarified its policies “permitting religious literature, symbols and displays at VA facilities to protect religious liberty for Veterans and families while ensuring inclusivity and nondiscrimination” after First Liberty sent a letter urging the VA to issue such a clarification.